BeAPI/bea-phpversion/README.md

 ## License

-BEA - PHP version is licensed under the [GPLv3 or later](LICENSE.md).
+BEAPI - PHP version is licensed under the [GPLv3 or later](LICENSE.md).

 ## Changelog ##